brokyo/seeker_ii/README.md

 4. **Overdub** — Hold record again while the motif plays.
 New notes layer onto existing ones.

 5. **Add a transform stage** — A phrase can be manipulated after an arbitrary number of loops.
-Open stage config (5D).
+Open stage config (1A).
 Turn on a new stage and a transform (Harmonize is my favorite) to evolve the composition.
 Your motif evolves each loop but can always be reset to the start.

 6. **Try another lane** — Select a new lane (4A).
 Record a variation.
 Now two voices phase against each other.

 ### Next Steps

-- **Composer mode** — Switch a lane to Composer and build an evolving arpeggio with timing (##) and expression (##) stages.
+- **Composer mode** — Switch a lane to Composer and build an evolving arpeggio with harmonic (1A) and expression (1B) stages.
 Connect it to Eurorack and create unorthodox patterns, timing, and velocity curves.
 - **Sampler mode** — Built on Softcut.
 Load an audio file or record from input, then trigger chopped segments from the grid.
 Each pad has configurable envelope, filter, pitch, pan, and rate.
 Record performances and transform them across stages.
 - **Eurorack integration** — Configure Crow outputs (3C) for clock-synced modulation—LFOs, bursts, random walks, or knob recorders that capture Arc movements.